Designing the iHeartRadio experience across 27 different platforms.

 Ford Sync was one of the earliest voice recognition interfaces widely available to the public.
 Because the technology was so young, I had to design within some very interesting constraints.

 Our app ran on a connected smartphone, and supplied the vehicle's entertainment system with a script and a dictionary of terms to listen for.
 The larger the dictionary, the less likely the system was to understand the user.

 My initial design made use of a browsable menu, a key component of graphical user interfaces.
-Once we built the app, we discovered that was a critical mistake.
+However, once we built the app, we discovered that was a critical mistake.

-The experience of browsing a graphical menu was a revolution in the early '80s.
-But that concept doesn't work for voice based interfaces.
-My redesign centered around a set of simple commands and a drastically shortened list of options.
+The experience of browsing a graphical menu was a revolution in the early '80s, but that concept doesn't work for voice based interfaces.

-Users could now ask to play one of 16 genres, or any station they had personally saved on another platform.
-If you wanted more options, you had to park your car and pull out your smartphone.
+I redesigned the app and reduced the list of options to one of 16 genres or any previously saved station.
+If you wanted more options, you could park your car and pull out your smartphone.